 There is no doubt that an amputation can have a massive impact on your life.
 Even with modern prosthetic limbs, an amputation may restrict you physically and have psychological consequences.
-If your amputation resulted from somebody else’s negligence, you would be well within your rights to seek damages from them for your suffering.
+If your amputation resulted from someone else’s negligence, you would be well within your rights to seek damages from them for your suffering.
 This article on amputation compensation claims will show you how to begin your claim and we’ll also look at what you could be entitled to claim compensation for.

 If you would like to discuss an amputation claim with our team right away, please get in touch on 0800 652 1345 today.
 Otherwise, please read on to learn more about how amputation compensation claims work.